 Is Chase Sapphire Banking worth it?

-Other perks that can make opening a Sapphire Banking account worth it include:
+Other perks that can make opening a Sapphire Banking account worth it include the following:

 - Free worldwide ATM reimbursements